Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 6 Best Neighborhoods & Areas to Stay in Anchorage

 Getting around Anchorage is easy, given its convenient grid layout.
-As a smaller city, it only takes between 20-30 minutes, more or less, to cross from one end to the next.
+As a smaller city, it only takes between 20 and 30 minutes to cross from one end to the next.
 Despite its smaller size, Anchorage still has distinct neighborhoods and areas.

 Downtown Anchorage

-Downtown is a great place to stay for first-time visitors to Anchorage!
-The city center is home to many of the best things to see in Anchorage.
+Downtown is a great place to stay for first-time visitors to Anchorage.
 The Anchorage Museum houses many fascinating exhibits and Native Alaskan artifacts.
-The scenic Tony Knowles Coastal Trail makes for a great hike or bike ride in spring and summer, as does Elderberry Park.
+The scenic Tony Knowles Coastal Trail makes for a great hike or bike ride in spring and summer.

-Anchorage is a smaller city, so the main attractions are almost all within walking distance of most hotels.
-Many hotels, such as the Hotel Captain Cook, offer rooms with stunning views of Cook Inlet and the Chugach Mountains.
+Anchorage is a smaller city, so the main attractions are almost all within walking distance.
+Many hotels, such as the luxurious Hotel Captain Cook and The Wildbirch Hotel (my top recommendation), offer rooms with stunning views of Cook Inlet and the Chugach Mountains.

-Many hotels (but not all) also offer free parking.
+Many hotels also offer free parking.
 The Anchorage Train Depot connects Anchorage with several other locations in the state.
-It’s a great place to head on to such famous sights as Mount Denali or Portage Glacier.
+These include landmarks like Mount Denali and Portage Glacier, as well as cities like Fairbanks and Seward.

 Pros of Staying in Downtown Anchorage: